 1. Alfalfa-oat mixtures tend to have fewer potato leafhoppers than pure alfalfa stands.

-2. Pubescent, or hairy, varieties tend to me more tolerant to leafhopper feeding than glaborous (smooth) plants.
+2. Pubescent, or hairy, varieties tend to be more tolerant to leafhopper feeding than glabrous (smooth) plants.
 Glandular-haired alfalfa causes greater mortality and reproduced reproduction compared to smooth-stemmed alfalfa.
 Regardless of variety selection, first-year alfalfa stands are considered susceptible to potato leafhopper.

 3. Many natural enemies will feed on potato leafhopper adults and nymphs, including lady beetles, predatory bugs, and lacewings.
 Because these pests are mobile, aphids are preferred prey if co-infesting plants.

 Chasen, Dietrich, Backus and Cullen.
 2014.
 Potato leafhopper ecology and IPM focused on alfalfa.
 JIPM.

 Krupke.
 2016.
 Soybean insect control recommendations.
 Purdue Extension.

 Tooker.
 2013.
 Potato leafhopper in alfalfa.
 Penn State Extension.